 Watch this video to see how a proposal cake would work:

 I decided to go along to a cake maker in my local area to ask if this style of cake or any similar ideas were a common request for people looking to propose.
-The one I chose to visit is called Cake in a Box.
-Contact details for them can be found online under the search term Birthday cakes Edinburgh and we also found it here.
+The one I chose to visit is called Dream cakes Glasgow.
+Contact details for them can be found online on their website.
 Upon my visit, I was rather surprised to hear from the head confectioner that in fact over the last year they have noted an increase in orders for popping the question cakes as they are now known.
 The confectioner said the staff always try to get an idea of the personality of the recipient before they make any suggestions as to the style of cake the customer should present to their loved one, as after all the cake could be a make or break in the outcome of the all-important question being asked.
 I asked what was the strangest request was they had made, the confectioner had a quick think and then laughed as he explained how a young man wanted to propose with a cake shaped like a penguin.
 The customer’s fiancé loved penguins and he therefore thought I would be a great idea to have a penguin shaped cake with a caption coming out its mouth asking the big question for him.
 It was apparently a huge success as the lucky lady said yes and was apparently overjoyed at her new fiancés unique idea.
 I do not think a penguin shaped cake is going to be for everyone, however after speaking to the lovely staff at the cake shop and with a few of the female staff sharing their favourite popping the question cake designs I realised that this truly is the perfect way to propose as it can be personalised to the people involved.

 I personally would be very happy with one of the many popping the question cake designs that I was shown at the cake shop, and I hope I meet someone who would think of doing this for me one day.

-I would like to thank the head confectioner and all the friendly staff at Cake in a Box for their time and helping me with this post.
+I would like to thank the head confectioner and all the friendly staff at Dream Cakes Glasgow for their time and helping me with this post.